-Health and education systems that won't leave you bankrupt, ticket restos, and the 13th month have won them over.
+Health and education systems that won't leave you bankrupt, ticket restos, and the hivernale has them won over.
 They’re constantly saying things like, “You could never find this in the States” or “Can you believe I only paid €7 for an eye exam?! €7!”
 They think that France has it all figured out, and if they ever go back to the States they will have some seriously devastating reverse culture shock.

 Photo: National Eye Institute/Flickr

 This expat will never quite shed their American-ness, nor do they seem to want to.
 They definitely don’t blend in and it doesn't bother them.
 You know the type - you’ll see them heading to the supermarket in yoga pants and brightly-coloured running shoes, a Starbucks pumpkin-spiced latte in hand.

 They always speak just a little too loudly, and if they speak French at all, it’s with a proud American accent.
 They need to frequently stock up on peanut butter and Kraft’s mac ’n cheese at the American grocery store in the Marais, or from a package from their mother.

 City of Love.
 City of Lights.
 In the eyes of a Paris-Obsessed, Paris can do no wrong.
 They often spout wistful romanticisms such as “Paris is most beautiful in the rain,” or “This is the best city to get lost in”.
 Their view of the city is that kind of idealized “Sex and the City” version of Paris.